Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 A creation by Francesco Carrozzini, this is a chronicle of the life and times of his mother, Franca Sozzani, the editor of Italian Vogue and a fashion-world provocateur.

-From the legendary “Black Issue” and the “Plastic Surgery issue” Sozzani remains deeply committed to exploring subject matter off-limits to most in order to shake up the status quo and occasionally redefine the concept of beauty.
+From the legendary “Black Issue” and the “Plastic Surgery issue,” Sozzani remains deeply committed to exploring subject matter off-limits to most to shake up the status quo and occasionally redefine the concept of beauty.

-With interviews from Karl Lagerfeld, Bruce Weber, Baz Luhrmann, Courtney Love, and many others, Carrozzini gives us a ‘behind the scenes’ view into his mother’s creative process as well as a peek into her vulnerabilities, both past, and present.
+With interviews from Karl Lagerfeld, Bruce Weber, Baz Luhrmann, Courtney Love, and many others, Carrozzini gives us a ‘behind the scene view into his mother’s creative process, and a peek into her vulnerabilities, both past and present.

-Deeply insightful and often emotional this film is like a love letter from a son to his mother.
+Profoundly insightful and often emotional, this film is like a love letter from a son to his mother.